National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/story.md

 * **N**:
   A *D*ata *U*se *R*equest describes your upcoming project.
-  Once an NIH committee approves your proposal, your project's code and data are protected in this workspace allotted on the NIH cloud.^[The NIH "Enclave" is detailed in @sec-tools.]
+  Once an NIH committee approves your proposal, your project's code and data are protected in an associated workspace allotted on the NIH cloud.^[The NIH "Enclave" is detailed in @sec-tools.]
 Everyone on your project uses this dedicated workspace too.
-  But they don't have to submit additional DURs --you grant them permission to join yours.^[DURs are the topic of @sec-access.]
+  Once you've submitted it, your collaborators can request to join your workspace by signing a copy of your DUR in the Enclave as well.^[DURs are the topic of @sec-access.]

 * **I**:
   Umm, I think I got it.